sajastu/papers-I-read/ACL/2018 - Fast Abstractive Summarization with Reinforce-Selected Sentence Rewriting.md

 agent and the abstractor network
 - *Extractor Agent*: can be thought of as extracting salient sentences from the document.
+- a hierarchical neural model to learn the sentence representations of the document and a ‘selection network’ to extract sentences based on their representations.
 -